Getting Started

 npm create vite@latest supabase-svelte -- --template svelte-tscd supabase-sveltenpm install

-Then let's install the only additional dependency: supabase-js
+Install the only additional dependency: supabase-js

 1